gnilk/testrunner/README.md

 ```

 ## Apple macOS
-Just run 'make; sudo make install'.
+Just run `make; sudo make install`.
 The binary (trun) will be installed in /usr/local/bin and the testinterface.h in /usr/local/include.
 <b>Note:</b> The macOs version depends on 'nm' (from binutils) when scanning a library for test functions.

 ## Linux
-Just run 'make; sudo make install'.
+Just run `make -j; sudo make install`.
 The binary (trun) will be installed in /usr/local/bin and the testinterface.h in /usr/local/include
 <b>Note:</b> The linux version depends on 'nm' (from binutils) when scanning a library for test functions.

+You can also run `make -j package` to generate a `.deb` package.
+Which you can install with `sudo apt install ./testrunner-<version>-Linux.deb`.

 ## Windows
 Launch a 'Developer Command Prompt' from your Visual Studio installation.
-To build release version: 'msbuild ALL_BUILD.vcxproj -p:Configuration=Release'.
+To build release version: `msbuild ALL_BUILD.vcxproj -p:Configuration=Release`.
 The default will build 64bit with Visual Studio 2019 and 32bit with Visual Studio 2017.

-As Windows don't have a default place to store 3rd party include files you need to copy the 'testinterface.h' file somewhere common on your environment.
+As Windows don't have a default place to store 3rd party include files you need to copy the `testinterface.h` file somewhere common on your environment.
 You want to include this file in your unit tests (note: It's optional).

 ## Embedded
 <b>Only tested with PlatformIO as build system</b>